digitalist-se/hosting-quickmigrate/README.md

 * Files are not backed up.
 Use another means of backing data up!

 # Installation
 Put this module into your sites/all/modules folder of your hostmaster.
-You will also have to install the companion [drush plugin](http://github.com/nodeone/drush-quickmigrate).
+You will also have to install the companion [provision plugin](http://github.com/nodeone/provision-quickmigrate).